mohammedhamdhan/tp/docs/UserGuide.md

 2. You may download [here](https://se-education.org/guides/tutorials/javaInstallationMac.html) for Mac users and [here](https://www.oracle.com/sg/java/technologies/downloads/) for Windows users.
 3. If you have it installed already, you may check it by running `java -version` in your terminal.
 4. Download the latest `.jar` file from here. **[link will be updated once v1 is ready]**
-5. Copy the file to the folder you want to use as the home folder for your **O$P$ budget tracking app** 🙂.
+5. Copy the file to the folder you want to use as the home folder for your **O\$P$ budget tracking app** 🙂.
-6. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar o$p$.jar` command to run the application.
+6. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tp.jar` command to run the application.
 7. Type the command in the command box and press **Enter** to execute it.
 8.  **Example:** Typing `help` and pressing **Enter** will open a mini window showing a list of all possible commands.
 9. Refer to the [features](https://docs.google.com/document/d/125Cg7wzuc4XFo3wsziwL2f64KN1uUfvFL5dIm6IQrSk/edit?tab=t.xl7ogrtj0a5q#heading=h.61o02m6y9xrc) section below for details on all commands and functionalities.